 An electoral system that defies binary logic 🗳️

-The Scottish Parliament uses a mixed proportional representation system.
+The Scottish Parliament uses a mixed system of proportional representation.
 Voters cast two votes: one to elect a candidate by district (first-past-the-post system) and another for a regional list (proportional system).
-This design aims to balance local representation with overall proportionality, but it often fragments the vote.
+This design seeks to balance local representation with overall proportionality, but it often fragments the vote.
 The SNP, with 48% of the district vote, only secured 44% of the total seats, highlighting how electoral engineering can dilute majorities.

-The majority that slipped through a coffee filter ☕
+The majority that slipped through the coffee filter ☕

 The SNP has fallen eight seats short of an absolute majority.
 Eight.
 That's fewer than the fingers on one hand to play the bagpipes.
-Swinney must already be reviewing math manuals to see if someone ate a vote or if the seat allocation system works like a Scottish coffee machine algorithm: it always comes out a bit watery and never fills the cup completely.
+Swinney must already be reviewing math manuals to see if someone ate a vote or if the seat allocation system works with the algorithm of a Scottish coffee machine: it always comes out a bit watery and never fills the cup completely.